jssteinberg/some-makeup/src/routes/style/info/fix.md

 set: ["code"]
 ---

-A “fix” CSS has to start with perhaps **the** rule all elements needs so they can be more safely styled and not cause overflow.
+A CSS fix has to start with perhaps **the** rule all elements needs so they can be more safely styled and not cause overflow.
 It makes browsers calculate width and height intuitively by including `border-width` and `padding`.
 Important for many reasons, also for preventing horizontal overflow.

 ```css
 *, ::before, ::after {